Dorian

 9th March 1947 the Death of Carrie Chapman Catt

-When Susan B. Anthony and Elizabeth Cady Stanton first drafted the 19th Amendment in 1878, never could they have imagined it would be another forty-two protracted years before American women would win the right to vote.
+When Susan B. Anthony and Elizabeth Cady Stanton first drafted the 19th Amendment in 1878, never could they have imagined it would be another forty-two gruelling years before American women would win the right to vote.
 Why, even black men … Continue reading

 Posted in Heroines | Leave a comment